The Young Poisoner's Handbook: Reception

 On review aggregator Rotten Tomatoes, The Young Poisoner's Handbook has an approval rating of 87% based on 15 reviews.

 Roger Ebert awarded the film 3 and ½ stars out of four and praised O'Conor's performance.
 He wrote, "Benjamin Ross, who directed and co-wrote with Jeff Rawle, somehow finds the right tone for this material; the events in the movie are dismaying, but the effect is darkly comic.
 Not long ago...I observed that anything can be made funny, 'but humor depends on tone, timing and even on taste, and when a comedy starts on the wrong foot, it is hard to regain balance'...The Young Poisoner's Handbook is both funny and creepy, like an accident that is tragic and absurd at the same time (I am reminded of the famous Second City sketch in which mourners at a funeral discover that their friend drowned in a large can of pork and beans)."

+The film opened in the United Kingdom on 15 September 1995 on 48 screens and grossed £56,280 in its opening weekend, finishing at number 11 at the UK box office.